Have you thought about what would happen if you were unable to make decisions about your property and finances or your health and welfare?

 The older we get the more likely it may be to suffer from illness, immobility or falls.
 However, Lasting Powers of Attorney are not just for the elderly and can assist in cases of sporting accidents, sudden heart attacks and many other situations.

 Putting a Lasting Power of Attorney in place offers security and peace of mind to you and your loved ones and enables you to put in place a contingency plan.
+Our specialists often say these documents are a bit like an insurance policy.

 Without a Lasting Power of Attorney, your loved ones may find it difficult to manage your affairs and may need to apply to the Court of Protection for permission to manage your property and finances, which can take a long time, and be expensive.